davepar/gcalendarsync/README.md

   * Description - event description
   * Start Time - start date and time for the event, e.g. "1/27/2016 5:25pm".
 Should be just a date for all-day events.
 Set the format of this column to "Date time".
   * End Time - end date and time for the event.
-Ignored for all-day events.
+Set to blank for a one day all-day event.
 Set the format of this column to "Date time".
   * Location - optional event location.
   * Id - used for syncing with calendar.
 This column could be hidden to prevent accidental edits.
 * In the Tools menu, select Script Editor.